-- 1.3 Since the last report in June 2023 there have been three further meetings of the Improvement and Recovery Board in June, July and August.
-A consolidated copy of the reports to these meetings is attached as Appendix A... - 1.4 Formal meetings with Commissioners continue monthly in the form of the Improvement and Recovery Board.
-Quarterly updates will continue to be brought to Scrutiny and Cabinet setting out the detail of the issues reported on at these progress meetings along with additional areas of focus and activity as required by Commissioners.
-Other Scrutiny and Cabinet reports will also reference progress and agendas and decisions will strongly link to improvement and recovery activity.

-1.5 This report and the appendix set out the progress made to date and the next steps to deliver change against the journey to recovery and improvement.
+- 1.3 The then Cabinet agreed on 21 November 2022 to receive quarterly updates from the councils Improvement and Recovery Board chaired by government commissioners. - 1.4 Information from the most recent Improvement and Recovery Board in September is attached as Appendix A. - 1.5 Formal meetings with Commissioners continue monthly in the form of the Improvement and Recovery Board.
+Quarterly updates will continue to be brought to Scrutiny Committee and Cabinet setting out the detail of the issues reported on at these progress meetings along with additional areas of focus and activity as required by Commissioners.
+Other Scrutiny and Cabinet reports will also reference progress and agendas and decisions will strongly link to improvement and recovery activity. - 1.6 In the past year regular reporting on improvement and recovery has been embedded in the cabinet forward plan.
+The council's scrutiny programme is also focussed much more tightly on improvement and recovery.
+Consideration is now being given to how best involve all councillors in recovery.
+Regular discussion at full council is considered a transparent and democratic way to involve councillors regardless of whether or not they're in the administration or members of specific committees. - 1.7 It is recommended to hear from commissioners in this process as part of the vital check and challenge councillors should being doing to assure themselves that Slough's recovery is on track and will ultimately ensure it is able to sustain delivery of services for Slough's residents. - 1.8 This report and the appendix set out the progress made to date and the next steps to deliver change against the journey to recovery and improvement.